7RU7H/CTFs/TryHackMe/Wreath/Wreath-Writeup.md

 Date:
 Difficulty:
 Goals:
+- Solidify Pivoting skills
+- PWK HERE WE GO!
+-
+Learnt:
 - Masscan does miss - Check on the naabu / rustscan alternative question again
-Learnt:
+- Flexing changing it up and feeling good while flexing changing up on the fly!
+- Making python virtual environments is just that easy
+- Thomas Wreath is as haunting as Alh4zr3d described.
 Beyond Root:
+- Do the report like a professional
+- Prep reporting for further Offsec certs 2023!

 - [[Wreath-Notes.md]]
 - [[Wreath-CMD-by-CMDs.md]]